cs207team3/cs207-FinalProject/README.md

 All the code related to this library can be found in this repository.
 This includes the NASA polynomials stored as an SQL database `NASA.sqlite` in order to calculate the backwards reaction rate coefficients for reversible elementary reactions.

-To install this library and run the test suite, download or clone this repository and do the following:
+To install this library and run the test suite:
+1. Download or clone this repository.
+2. Using your terminal, navigate to the local `cs207-FinalProject` folder.

-`python setup.py install` - This will install the library
+3. Enter `python setup.py install` - This will install the library.

-`python setup.py test` - This will run the test suite
+4. Enter `python setup.py test` - This will run the library's test suite.
+5. You are now ready to start calculating reaction rates.

+See the "Input Format" and "Basic Usage" for more step-by-step instructions.

 ----